-The throughput ratio between FPGA memories and custom is $7-10\times$ , lower than the overall delay ratio of $18-26\times$ , showing that SRAMs are relatively fast on FPGAs.
-It is surprising that this ratio is not even lower because FPGA SRAM blocks have a little programmability.
-The 2-kb MLAB ( $64 \times 32$ ) memory has a particularly low delay because its 64-entry depth uses the $64 \times 10$ mode of the MLAB, allowing both its input and output registers to be packed into the same LAB as the memory itself (each LAB has 20 registers), yet it does not need external multiplexers to stitch together multiple MLABs.
+is $7\text{-}10\times$, lower than the overall delay ratio of $18\text{-}26\times$, showing that SRAMs are relatively fast on FPGAs.
+It is surprising that this ratio is not even lower because FPGA SRAM blocks have little programmability.
+The 2 kbit MLAB (64×32) memory has a particularly low delay because its 64-entry depth uses the 64×10 mode of the MLAB, allowing both its input and output registers to be packed into the same LAB as the memory itself (each LAB has 20 registers), yet it does not need external multiplexers to stitch together multiple MLABs.

 The FPGA data above use 32-bit wide data ports (often the width of a register on 32-bit processors) that slightly underutilize the native FPGA 36-bit ports.
-The raw density of a fully used FPGA SRAM block is listed in Table IV.
-Below 9 kb, the bit density of FPGA RAMs falls off nearly linearly with reducing RAM size because M9Ks are underutilized.
-The MLABs use 20-bit wide ports, so a 32-bit wide memory block always uses at least two MLABs, using 80% of their capacity.
-The MLAB bit density (25 kb/mm) is low, although it is still much better than using registers and LUTs (0.76 kb/mm).
-For larger arrays with good utilization, FPGA SRAM arrays have a density ratio of only 2-5× versus single read-write
+The raw density of a fully-utilized FPGA SRAM block is listed in Table IV.
+Below 9 kbit, the bit density of FPGA RAMs falls off nearly linearly with reducing RAM size because M9Ks are underutilized.
+The MLABs use 20-bit wide ports, so a 32-bit wide memory block always uses at least two MLABs, utilizing 80% of their capacity.
+The MLAB bit density (25 kbit/mm2) is low, although it is still much better than using registers and LUTs (0.76 kbit/mm2).
+For larger arrays with good utilization, FPGA SRAM arrays have a density ratio of only 2-5× vs. single read-write port (1rw)2 CMOS (and CACTI) SRAMs, far below the full processor area ratio of 17-27×.